open-feature/dotnet-sdk/README.md

 ### What is OpenFeature?

-[OpenFeature][openfeature-website] is an open standard that provides a vendor-agnostic, community-driven API for feature flagging that works with your favorite feature flag management tool.
+[OpenFeature][openfeature-website] is an open specification that provides a vendor-agnostic, community-driven API for feature flagging that works with your favorite feature flag management tool.

 ### Why standardize feature flags?